The official title for the national flag of Japan is Nisshōki but among its people, another name, Hinomaru, is also common among its people.

 Symbol and colors in the flag of Japan

-Oral traditions and traditional believes of people indicate that in the 7th century, the sun goddess Amaterasu founded Japan.
+Oral tradition’s believes of people indicate that in the 7th century, the sun goddess Amaterasu founded Japan.

 They believe the ancestor of the first emperor of Japan, Jimmu is the sun goddess Amaterasu.